ndimzKM/ds_beginner/README.md

-## Start virtual environment
-# source ./venv/bin/activate
+# Getting Started in machine learning